What is a Pizza Stone? Discover the Most Practical Answer

 Steel and iron slabs are alternatives to a pizza stone that conduct heat more efficiently but are more expensive and require a slightly different cooking technique.

-Want to learn more about how to choose between a pizza stone and pizza steel?
+Want to learn more about choosing between a pizza stone and pizza steel?
 Check our article “The One Thing You Need to Make the Perfect Pizza” for more information.

 Here’s What the PROs at Homemade Pizza Pro Use and Recommend